mirmmurtaza/Sales-Forecasting-using-Advanced-Models/README.md

-# Sales Forecasting using Advanced-Models
+# Sales Forecasting using Advanced Models
 In this project, I will use advanced forecasting models to predict future sales based on a publicly available retail dataset with over 500,000 records.
 Specifically, I will use LSTM and CNN-LSTM models to make predictions and evaluate their performance using metrics such as root mean squared error (RMSE).

 ## Dataset